rdeneau/formation-fsharp/en/fsharp-training-09-object-oriented.md

 # Indexed properties

-Allows access by index, as if the class were an array: `instance[index]` → Interesting for an ordered collection, to hide the implementation
+Allows access by index, as if the class were an array: `instance[index]` → Useful for an ordered collection, to hide the implementation

-Set up by declaring member `Item`
+Set up by declaring the member `Item`

 ```fsharp
 member self-identifier.Item